evonove/mkm-sdk/docs/usage.md

     response = mkm.market_place.user(user='SampleUser')

+This would format the url `https://api.cardmarket.com/ws/v1.1/output.json/user/{user}` into `https://api.cardmarket.com/ws/v1.1/output.json/user/SampleUser` and send a request.

 Data can be posted directly as an XML string or formatted in a way that the XMLSerializer can parse it to correctly generate an XML string.

 For example this: